 “You never expect [to] see your own daughter on her 10th birthday in [the] hospital after a suicide attempt,” said Brown.
 “It’s heartbreaking.”

-If Lilly-Jo’s story touched you too, please help us raise awareness for anti-bullying by sharing her devastating story in hopes of saving the lives of other children.
+If Lilly-Jo’s story about her suicide attempt touched you too, please help us raise awareness for anti-bullying by sharing her devastating story in hopes of saving the lives of other children.

 If you’d like to contribute to Lilly-Jo’s GoFundMe, you may donate here.